 Students who complete South Carolina's graduation requirements while enrolled in the Governor's School are awarded a state high school diploma.
-In addition, students who successfully complete both a two-year curriculum in their arts discipline and Humanities I and II are awarded a special South Carolina Governor's School for the Arts and Humanities Scholar's Diploma.
-Given the nature of the workload in the Humanities courses, successful completion of those classes is a grade of 70 or above, a "C" on the South Carolina Uniform Grading Scale.
+In addition, students who successfully complete a two-year curriculum in their arts discipline, Humanities I, and Humanities II are awarded a special South Carolina Governor's School for the Arts and Humanities Scholar's Diploma.
+Successful completion is defined as a final grade of 70 or above, a "C" on the South Carolina Uniform Grading Scale.
 Students who enroll in the tenth grade must complete their respective arts curriculum and humanities courses throughout their enrollment.
+Students who enroll for their senior year only are not eligible, since they will not have completed the two-year curriculum in the arts and humanities.
 To receive the Scholar's Diploma and participate in graduation activities, all school fees must be paid, or arrangements must be agreed upon for payment (please see Chapter IV, Fees and Charges).
 The Scholar's Diploma may be denied to a student as a consequence for certain violations of the Code of Conduct.